GE Renewable Energy · UX Design & Systems

 A system nobody can navigate is a system nobody uses.

-Once I had the component list scoped, I built a full information architecture for the system — mapping every section, subsection, and component across Desktop and Mobile platforms.
-Rather than defaulting to strict atomic methodology (Atoms → Molecules → Organisms), I organized by usage and visual similarity.
+Once the component list was scoped, I built a full information architecture for the system — mapping every section, subsection, and component across Desktop and Mobile platforms.
+Rather than defaulting to strict atomic methodology, I organized by usage and visual similarity.
 In an enterprise environment with dozens of contributors and varying design maturity levels, intuitive hierarchy mattered more than methodological purity.

-The IA covered Style Guide, Iconography, Templates, Navigation, and Components for Desktop — and a parallel structure for Mobile.
+The IA covered Style Guide, Iconography, Templates, Navigation, and Components for Desktop with a parallel structure for Mobile.
 Every section was mapped before any component was built in DSM, which meant the team always knew where things lived and how the system would grow.

 Implementation